-Geohazards Supersites are proposed by the scientific community of the country where the area is located.
+Geohazards Supersites are proposed by an initial scientific team but participation is open to the global scientific community.
+The Supersite Coordinator must belong to a scientific institution in the country where the area is located.

 The general procedure is: